ROWVA High School

 ROWVA High School, ROWVA Senior High School, or RHS, is a public four-year high school located at 346 East ROVA Drive in Oneida, Illinois, a village in Knox County, Illinois, in the Midwestern United States.
-RHS is part of ROWVA Community Unit School District 208, which serves the communities of Rio, Oneida, Wataga, Victoria, and Altona, and also includes ROWVA Junior High School, and Central Elementary School.
+RHS is part of R.O.W.V.A.
+Community Unit School District 208, which serves the communities of Rio, Oneida, Wataga, Victoria, and Altona, and also includes ROWVA Junior High School, and Central Elementary School.
 The campus is 10 miles northeast of Galesburg, Illinois and serves a mixed village and rural residential community.
 The school is the only high school in the village of Oneida, and lies within the Galesburg micropolitan statistical area.

 Academics

 ROWVA High School teaches courses in the following academic departments: